top of page

 But what I didn’t realize back then was that being broken wasn’t problem.
 It was the language I was using internally, without even realizing it.

 Back then, I found myself constantly asking questions like, “Why me?” or “Why are they like this?”
 At the time, I didn’t really think of these questions as negative, but now I can see how much they were keeping me stuck.
-These questions were focused on things outside of myself—other people’s behavior, circumstances I couldn’t control, or situations that felt overwhelming.
-They gave me no answers, only frustration.

 When I asked, “Why is this happening to me?” it was as if I was reinforcing my own helplessness.
 I didn’t realize it at the time, but those questions put me in a reactive state, always waiting for something or someone else to change before I could feel better.
 And when I asked, “Why are they like this?”
-I was focusing on other people, as if their behavior was the key to my own growth.
+I was focusing on other people, as if their behaviour was the key to my own growth.
 It left me feeling powerless because I had no control over what anyone else did.

 For a long time, I didn’t see this.
-I was too caught up in the frustration to notice the real problem.
-My brain, like everyone’s, was clinging to old patterns that felt familiar.
-It’s how we’re wired—our brains love safety, even if that safety is keeping us stuck.
-I thought I was asking important questions, but in reality, I was reinforcing the same old story: that I was powerless and that growth was out of my hands.
+I was too caught up in my own head to notice the real problem.
+My brain, like many people's, was clinging to old patterns that felt familiar.
+It’s how humans are wired—our brains love safety, even if that safety keeps us stuck.

 Five Self-Coaching Questions